nellogan/PathfindingVisualizer/README.md

 ### Search algorithms to choose from:
 Breadth first search

 Depth first search

 Greedy best first search

 Dijkstra's algorithm

 A* search algorithm

 ### How edge cost is calculated:
-g(n) = cost of the path from the start node to n. h(n) = heuristic function (euclidean distance) that estimates the cost of the cheapest path from n to the finish node.
+g(n) = cost of the path from the start node to n.

+h(n) = heuristic function (euclidean distance) that estimates the cost of the cheapest path from n to the finish node.

 Dijkstra's: f(n) = g(n)

 A*: f(n) = g(n) + h(n)

 Greedy best first search: f(n) = h(n)

 ### How to interact:
 Click and drag on empty (white) nodes to make them walls.

-Shift click and drag to make weighted (orange) nodes.
+Press shift+click and drag to make weighted (orange) nodes.
 Weighted nodess cost double compared to normal nodes

 Click and drag start (green) node or finsih (red) node to move it.